 Board of Trustees

 Unity Temple Unitarian Universalist Congregation is governed by a nine-member Board of Trustees.
 Board members are elected each year for three-year terms in office and assume specific responsibilities for the duration of their terms.
-The Senior Minister, Minister of Faith Development, Director of Operations and Director of Membership and Engagement serve as ex officio members of the Board.
+The Interim Minister, Minister of Faith Development, Director of Operations, Director of Membership and Engagement and Treasurer serve as ex-officio members of the Board of Trustees.

-Board meetings are held on the second Tuesday of each month from 6:30 to 8pm at Unity Temple Community Center (the administrative office at 1019 South Blvd., Oak Park).
-NOTE: Until further notice all meetings are held virtually.
-The Board can be contacted by e-mail at email@example.com.
-The president of the Board of Trustees can be contacted by e-mail at firstname.lastname@example.org.
+Board meetings are held on the second Tuesday of each month from 6:30 to 8pm.
+The Board can be contacted by e-mail at firstname.lastname@example.org.
+The president of the Board of Trustees can be contacted by e-mail at email@example.com.

 Aisha Ellis (she/her)